 Do Dogs Attack Randomly?
 Do Dogs Just Snap And Attack People Sometimes?

-Sometimes it’s because the dog is being provoked and that’s unfortunate.
-There are other times though, of course, where our Los Angeles dog bite lawyer team see that dogs will attack someone without warning.
+Sometimes, you can prevent foreseeable dog attacks, because the dog is being provoked and that’s unfortunate.
+There are other times though, of course, where our Los Angeles dog bite lawyer team see that dangerous breeds will attack someone without warning.
 Sometimes a dog is happy to see someone and jumps on them and knocks them down as well.

 What Are Some Common Misconceptions That People Have About Dog Bites In General?